yurenju/gaia-ui-tests/README.md

 Variables:

-`this_phone_number` The phone number of the SIM card in your device.
+`this_phone_number (string)` The phone number of the SIM card in your device.
 Prefix the number with '+' and your international dialing code.

-`remote_phone_number` A phone number that your device can call during the tests (try not to be a nuisance!).
+`remote_phone_number (string)` A phone number that your device can call during the tests (try not to be a nuisance!).
 Prefix the number with '+' and your international dialing code.

-`wifi.ssid` This is the SSID/name of your WiFi connection.
+`wifi.ssid (string)` This is the SSID/name of your WiFi connection.
 Currently this does not support WPA/WEP/etc.

 Writing Tests